marcoguastalli/nginx-for-containers/README.md

 # nginx-for-containers
-nginx configurations for containers like docker
+nginx's configurations for containers like docker